FEC6-Wall-E/FEC/README.md

-# FEC
+  # FEC - Front End Capstone

-**-Overview-**

-**-Table of Contents-**

-**-Description-**

-**-Git Work flow-**

-Clone FEC
- -
-Create and Move to a new feature: git checkout -b featureName
- -
-Make frequent Commits
- -
-Send push to main
-  git push --set-upstream origin featureName
- -
-Create pull request
-  Add what your PR achieves
-  Include any Questions
-  Await code review
- -
-Anything else?

-**-Team Members-**

-  Alex Libacova

-  Daniel Greaves

-  Jacob Davis

-  # Project Title

 Simple overview of use/purpose.

+## Table of Contents

 ## Description

 An in-depth paragraph about your project and overview of use.

 ## Getting Started

+### Git Workflow

+* Clone FEC

+* Create and Move to a new feature:
+*  git checkout -b featureName

+* Make frequent Commits

+* Send push to main
+* git push --set-upstream origin featureName
+ -
+* Create pull request
+*  Add what your PR achieves
+*  Include any Questions
+*  Await code review

 ### Dependencies